Moss or Granite Crochet Stitch: Tutorial

 How to Crochet the Moss or Granite Crochet Stitch

-First, you will want to Crochet a foundation chain with an even number of chains.
-For the purposes of this demonstration, I have created a foundation chain of 26 sts.
+First, you will want to Crochet a foundation chain with an odd number of stitches.
+For the purposes of this demonstration, I have created a foundation chain of 21 sts. using 100% cotton yarn.
+Please feel free to use whatever yarn you have on hand.
+Choose a corresponding hook size

 Materials: Worsted weight yarn (Number 4 weight yarn)